hndrwn-dk/s3-migration-scheduler/docs/docker/WINDOWS_DEPLOYMENT.md

 # Docker Deployment Guide for Windows 11

-This guide will help you test your S3 Migration Scheduler Docker setup locally and push it to Docker Hub.
+This guide will help you test your S3 Migration Scheduler Docker setup locally on Windows 11 and push it to Docker Hub.

 ## Prerequisites

-- Windows 11 with Docker Desktop installed
+- Windows 11 with Docker Desktop installed and running
 - Git (for version control)
 - Docker Hub account (for pushing images)
+- PowerShell or Command Prompt

 ## Step 1: Resolve Git Conflicts (if any)

-If you have unmerged files, resolve them first:
+If you have unmerged files from your git pull, resolve them first:

 ```powershell
 # Check git status